-Since we launched our Afghanistan-focused volunteer portal, LIRS and our partners have received more than 45,000 volunteer applications.
+Since we launched our Afghanistan-focused volunteer portal, LIRS and our partners have received tens of thousands of volunteer applications.
 We are still accepting applications, but please be patient.
 Our team is hard at work connecting folks with opportunities to help with airport pick-ups, apartment set-ups, English lessons, and other critical services.
 Remember that our on-site teams are small and are processing both an incredible influx of volunteers and our Afghan neighbors, so it will take time to train and match volunteers.

 At LIRS, we believe in the Long Welcome.
 After the initial resettlement of our 50,000+ Afghan neighbors, we will need communities to continue to offer support and welcome.

 We expect volunteer opportunities and needs to continue for months, even years – because the work we are doing is about more than simply getting our allies out of Afghanistan.
 The work of welcome is providing the support, compassion, and community that our allies need once they arrive to the United States.
 Our work is just beginning.
 Visit the link below to learn more about where refugees are going and how you can help.